 If 7-Methoxyapigenin is bound to a glucose at the 6-carbon, it is known as Swertish; a diglucoside at this carbon results in Spinosin.
 If the glucose or diglucoside are bound to the 8-carbon, Puerarin and Isospinosin result (respectively); these 7-Methyoapigenin glycosides are known components of Ziziphus Jujuba

 Upon ingestion of apigenin, it is rapidly metabolized via UDP glucuronosyltransferase UGT1A1 and released into serum as glucuroside and sulfate conjugates.
-It has a half-life of 91.8 hours, and apigenin appears in the blood 24 hours after initial ingestion.
-It is mostly excreted via the urine in the form of glucurosides and sulfate conjugates, but there is some fecal excretion as well due to enterohepatic ejection.
+A rat study using radiolabelling and liquid scintillation counting (which would detect both apigenin and its metabolites) estimated a terminal half-life of 91.8 hours with a large volume of distribution (259 mL) and low clearance (2 mL/h) using a non-compartmental model.
+Other rat studies using liquid chromatography (measuring unmetabolized apigenin) and compartmental modeling found elimination half-lives of 4.2 and 2.1 hours.
+It is mostly excreted via the urine in the form of glucurosides and sulfate conjugates, but there is some fecal excretion as well due to enterohepatic ejection

 Apigenin possesses anxiolytic effects by acting as a benzodiazepine ligand, and has no muscle relaxant or sedative effects at normal dosages (3-10mg/kg bodyweight) but sedation was observed at 3 and 10-fold said dose.(30-100mg/kg bodyweight)